Many people consider it a priority to protect the planet these days as reports of climate change are frequently in the news.

 Going green (meaning being eco-friendly) and saving green (as in your hard-earned cash) don’t have to be mutually exclusive.
 Sustainable living encourages spending less overall.
 With a little practice and planning, learning how to live sustainably and benefiting your budget could become second nature.

 Another way to save money while living sustainably?
 Open a bank account online with SoFi.
-When you open Checking and Savings with direct deposit, you won’t pay any account fees, and you’ll earn a terrific 1.80% APY so your money could grow faster.
+When you open Checking and Savings with direct deposit, you won’t pay any account fees, and you’ll earn a competitive APY so your money could grow faster.
 Go ahead and opt for digital statements to help save the trees, too.

 Can living sustainably cost more money?